-At the local level, there are no direct laws or regulations for climate change adaptation.
-The municipality of Camerino has no specific department dedicated to climate change adaption and related aspects.
+At the local level, although no detailed plan for climate change adaptation is in place, the national and regional laws concerning the energy management and the preservation of the natural and urban landscapes are adopted.
 The Office for Environment and Public Works can be considered as the local public service most suited to manage possible activities about climate change adaptation.
 Considering the local land use policy and the management of natural areas as part of the governance for climate change adaptation, it is possible to cite the Forest Fire Emergency Plan (2018) through which the municipality of Camerino plans and manages risks from forest fires.
 It is a local program for protecting the integrity of life, property, settlements and the environment from damage or from dangers resulting from natural disasters, catastrophes and other events.
-The mayor and the city council are able to propose, draft and enforce possible actions and plans within the municipality's territory, as long as they do not contradict regional and national plans and laws.
+The current Snowfalls Emergency Plan allowed to basic effectiveness of the urban infrastructures, especially those of the Old Town, during the last important heavy snowfalls.
+The mayor and the city council are able to propose, draft and enforce actions needed within the municipality's territory, as long as they do not contradict regional and national plans and laws.